dalyc/dotfiles.stow/README.md

 -------------

 ### Getting started
-My vimrc expects certain directories within the .vim folder, so let us create them `mkdir -p ~/.vim/{autoload,bundle,backup,swap}` Additionally, after installing pathogen as a submodule we will want to create a symbolic link to start it automatically
+My vimrc expects certain directories within the .vim folder, so let us create them `mkdir -p ~/.vim/{autoload,bundle,backup,swap}`
-`cd <dotfiles>/vim/.vim/autoload && ln -s ../bundle/pathogen/autoload/pathogen.vim`
-Where <dotfiles> is the folder where we cloned this repo to, e.g. ~/dotfiles
+Additionally, after installing pathogen as a submodule we will want to create a symbolic link to start it automatically `cd <dotfiles>/vim/.vim/autoload && ln -s ../bundle/pathogen/autoload/pathogen.vim` where <dotfiles> is the folder where we cloned this repo to, e.g. ~/dotfiles

 ### Plugins
 List of plugins I use: